shriyamamidela/AI-resource-generator/README.md

 # AI Resource Generator

-A full-stack application that generates educational resources using AI technology.
-The application includes features like flashcards, quizzes, and saved resources management.
+A full-stack educational tool that uses Google’s Gemini LLM to automatically generate flashcards and quizzes from user-input topics.
+It helps students study more efficiently by leveraging AI for personalized, interactive learning.

 ## Project Structure

-The project is organized into two main directories:
+The project is organised into two main directories:

 - `client/`: React-based frontend application
 - `server/`: Node.js backend server
+- Firebase Firestore – Used for storing user data and resources

 ## Getting Started